UW-CTRL/AA548-spr2024/bite-size-notes/README.md

 0. Make a github account if you do not already have one.

-1. Fork this repo onto your github account.
+1. Fork this repo onto your github account by clicking the "Fork" button at the upper right of the main repo page; this will create a copy of the repo under your own GitHub account.

 2. In your forked repo (`your-own-username/AA548-spr2024`), go to `bite-size-notes` folder and click `Add file` make a new file with the appropriate filename `week-X-y-short-topic-name.md`